OpenTermsArchive/engine/CONTRIBUTING.md

 - Do not rely on GitHub issue reference numbers in commit messages, as we have no guarantee the host system and its autolinking will be stable in time.
 Make sure the context is self-explanatory.
 If an external reference is given, use its full URL.

+## Continuous delivery

+GitHub Actions is used to deploy the application every time there is a commit or a merge on master branch.
 ## Practices

 ### Errors handling